open-telemetry/opentelemetry-java-instrumentation/instrumentation/log4j/log4j-appender-2.16/library/README.md

 </Configuration>
 ```

-Next, associate the `OpenTelemetryAppender` with a `SdkLogEmitterProvider` in your application:
+Next, associate the `OpenTelemetryAppender` configured via `log4j2.xml` with
+a `SdkLogEmitterProvider` in your application:

 ```
 SdkLogEmitterProvider logEmitterProvider =